CryogenicallyPreservedWombat/GroundUp/README.md

 # GroundUp

-A little practice defining operators in terms of other, hopefully more rudimentary ones
+## Redefining some common operators in terms of simpler ones in Swift

+For some reason.